ricokahler/hocify/README.md

 1. The function you feed into `hocify` is a hook and thus **must follow [the rules of hooks](https://reactjs.org/docs/hooks-rules.html)**
 2. The arguments to this hook are the props of the wrapped component.
 You can write a hook inline to `hocify` that uses these props as an input to other hooks.
 3. The resulting inline hook **must** return an object OR `null`.
-This will be spread onto the input component.
+This object will be spread onto the input component as props.

 `ExampleComponent.js`